-Plant counts help quantify the success of canola plant establishment in each field.
-Multiple counts averaged across a field will give an average plant density for that field, which can then be compared to target plant density and emergence percentage.
-Understanding each field’s plant density and emergence will help with management decisions in that field, that season, and will identify areas for improvements for future seasons.
+Plant counts quantify the success of canola plant establishment.
+Use multiple counts to get an average plant density for that field, then compare this to target plant density and emergence percentage.
+This will help with management decisions in that crop, and will identify areas for improvement.
 This short video shows how to use the Canola Calculator.

 How to count with a hula hoop

 - Quarter (0.25) square metre hoop.
 Use a hoop with an inside diameter of 56 cm and circumference of 177 cm which provides an area of 0.25 of a square metre.
 Count the number of plants inside the hoop, and multiply by 4 to get plants per square metre.
 To convert to plants per square foot divide the plants per square metre by 10).